Access control for items, libraries, collections¶

 Vidispine will use the access controls on the item, library or collection to determine if a user has access to perform a specific operation or not.

 All entities will have a OWNER access control that identifies the user that created the entity, and that grants full access to it.
+Below is an example access control list document showing the access that has been applied to a specific collection:

 Manage access controls using the access control resource on the entity in question.
 For example, to grant access to Users, but only allow them access to certain shapes: